MicrosoftDocs/memdocs/windows-365/enterprise/create-provisioning-policy.md

 # Create provisioning policies

 Cloud PCs are created and assigned to users based on provisioning policies.
 These policies hold key provisioning rules and settings that let the Windows 365 service set up and configure the right Cloud PCs for your users.
-After provisioning policies are created and assigned to the Azure AD user security groups or Microsoft 365 Groups, the Windows 365 service:
+After provisioning policies are created and assigned to the Microsoft Entra user security groups or Microsoft 365 Groups, the Windows 365 service:

 1. Checks for appropriate licensing for each user.
 2. Configures the Cloud PCs accordingly.